The Wars of the Roses (adaptation): Politics

 Another major influence on the production was Jan Kott.
 Hall had read a proof copy of Kott's soon-to-be-influential Shakespeare Our Contemporary, prior to its publication in Britain, just before he began rehearsals for The Wars of the Roses.
 He was strongly taken by Kott's theory regarding Shakespeare's conception of the "Grand Mechanism" of history; as history continually revolves, each claimant to the throne rises, only to be subsequently deposed and crushed in an ongoing cycle.
-In the program notes for Henry VI, Barton and Hall included a quotation from Kott, which they felt was especially relevant to their production;
+In the programme notes for Henry VI, Barton and Hall included a quotation from Kott, which they felt was especially relevant to their production;

 In Shakespeare's histories, the Grand Mechanism is manifested nowhere more clearly than in the rise and fall of Richard III.
 Kott argued that "Richard is impersonal like history itself.
 He is the consciousness and mastermind of the Grand Mechanism.
 He puts in motion the roller of history, and later is crushed by it.
 Psychology does not apply to him.
 He is just history, one of its ever-repeating characters.
 He has no face."
 This concept of Richard as a faceless personification of the process of a cyclical history became extremely important in Ian Holm's performance.
 Whilst some critics felt that Holm was physically too slight to play such a 'large' character, this was precisely the point.
 Holm's Richard is not the dominating larger-than-life presence of the third play as he appears on the page, but is instead a small figure, nurtured by, trapped within and ultimately destroyed by the times that have produced him.
 Holm himself has stated "I played Richard very much as a cog in the historical wheel, and not as an individual character.
 We tried very hard to get away from the Olivier/Irving image of the great Machiavellian villain."